eflumerf/styleguide/dune-daq-cppguide.md

 Do not use C-style casts (e.g., "(float)3.5" or "float(3.5)")

-Use reinterpret_cast only for low level code, and only if you're sure there's no safer approach
+Use `reinterpret_cast` only for low level code, and only if you're sure there's no safer approach

+`const_cast` should almost never be used.
+Its use is often indicative of a deeper problem in the design of the code.

 #### Casting [GOOGLE VERSION]